brontosaurusrex/postbang/misc/workingLinuxDroplet/README.md

 and vi droplet.desktop (fix paths to icon and to test script)

-Now you should be able to drag and drop stuff to Droplet (via Thunar or something)
+Now you should be able to drag and drop stuff to Droplet (via Thunar or something).